 The SANE/SART Program utilize a victim-centered approach to sexual assault cases.
 The overall program, which dramatically improves community response to sexual assault, offers immediate and effective attention to rape victims by nurses and /or physicians who have been specially trained to provide a compassionate, culturally sensitive, and comprehensive forensic evaluation and medical treatment.
 A SANE (examiner) will perform a forensic examination following standardized procedures, so as to collect and preserve relevant evidence, once the victim’s immediate medical needs have been addressed.
 Additional support is provided by the SART members to address the legal, medical, psychological and emotional needs of the victim.
 Similar programs in the State have been proven to provide highly reliable evidence to maintain aggressive prosecution of sexual assault cases.

 Currently, the Essex County SANE/SART program currently services three county hospital sites and forensic examiners are available 24 hours a day, 7 days a week to respond to the medical/forensic needs of sexual assault survivors.
 The Essex County hospitals that have agreed to participate in the SART program are: Newark Beth Israel Medical Center (Newark), Mountainside Hospital (Montclair/Glen Ridge), Saint Barnabas Medical Center (Livingston) and University Hospital, Rutgers (Newark), Clara Maas (Belleville), and St. Michaels Medical Center (Newark).
 St. Michael’s Medical Center has also affiliated with the program to provide HIV/AIDS testing and counseling without cost to victims upon request.

 The Essex County Prosecutor’s Office has received grants from the NJ State Office of Victim Witness Advocacy to help develop the program and to assume certain operating costs.
 The SANE/SART Coordinator is responsible for the operation and management of the countywide program.
 Anyone who would like more information should contact the program Coordinator at 973-753-1130.

 The success of the program is evidenced by the frequency with which the program was used.
-In 2014, there were 170 SANE/SART activations, of which 41 were pediatric at participating hospitals in response to the needs of sexual assault victims in Essex County.
+In 2016, there were a total of 245 SANE/SART activations, of which 41 were pediatric at participating hospitals in response to the needs of sexual assault victims in Essex County.